|Faculty Course Proposal

 - Click here for a step-by-step video tutorial created at ETSU

-- Click here for Terra Dotta Support Guide
+- Click here for the Terra Dotta Support Guide

-- Click here for a step-by-step video created at ETSU: Program Building
+- Click here for a step-by-step video created at ETSU

 - Click here for a word doc of step-by-step instructions and screen shots, created at ETSU: Faculty Training Manual

-- Instructions on application deadline, decision date, and rolling admission
+- Click here for instructions on application deadline, decision date, and rolling admission

 How to Manage Student Applications:

-- Click here for a step-by-step video created at ETSU: Student Processing
+- Click here for a step-by-step video created at ETSU on Student Processing

-- Click here for a step-by-step video on application questionnaires, fees, student documents: Processes, Communication, and Customization
+- Click here for a step-by-step video on application questionnaires, fees, student documents

 Faculty Proposal Documents